-The two oxidation states of mitoNEET showed different chemical shifts, as shown by the superimposition of their ${}^{1}H{-}{}^{15}N$ HSQC spectra (Fig. 1b).
-The observed differences (Fig. 1c) are relatively small and are not determined by paramagnetic effects, because the contribution to chemical shifts for uncoordinated residues is negligible.
-In electron transfer proteins, where chemical shift differences have been widely analyzed, redox shifts have been correlated with the electron-transfer process (Lehmann et al., 2002; Pochapsky et al., 2001; Xia et al., 1998).
-Here the observed changes (highlighted in Fig. A2, Appendix A) seem to affect mainly the protein regions involved in inter-subunit contacts, such as the network of interactions involving Asp-96 with Ile-45 or Phe-60 with Ile-103.
+The two oxidation states of mitoNEET showed different chemical shifts, as shown by the superimposition of their H-N HSQC spectra (figure 1B).
+The chemical shift-observed differences (Figure 1B) between the two oxidation states (Figure 1B) are relatively small and are not determined by paramagnetic effects, because the contribution to chemical shifts for not coordinated residues is negligible.
+In electron transfer proteins, where chemical shift differences have been widely analyzed, redox shifts have been correlated to the electron-transfer process (Lehmann et al., 2002; Pochapsky et al., 2001; Xia et al., 1998).
+Here the observed changes (highlighted in figure A2, appendix A) seem to affect mainly the protein regions involved in inter-subunit contacts, such as the network of interactions involving Asp-96 with Ile-45 or Phe-60 with Ile-103.